sfnewzgirl/project0-racing-game/README.md

 Create a racing game with two players who compete for the best score.
 The game includes a set race time and each player must use a keystroke to increase their score during the set amount of race time.

+I set two main objectives for myself: use timing events and object oriented JavaScript.

+I chose to use a timing event as the basis for my game to get more experience with these in JavaScript.
+I set a predetermined length of time for each race then let each player earn a score based on their ```keyup```, which is translated into a score in the JavaScript.

+I chose to work with object oriented JavaScript as a way to solidify this new concept and see how it can really work to my benefit as a developer for clearer, more concise and easy to read code.
+I wanted to learn about it practical applications and flexibility.

 ## Links

 Live URL: https://webdevmisharacetimeracinggame.bitballoon.com